 A prosecutor may be able to use a dead suspect’s statements, but much depends on what evidence he revealed and whether or not an exception to the Miranda questioning restrictions applied.
 As for whether it’s hearsay, there are exceptions that may allow the statements into evidence at an accomplice’s trial.

 This article discusses the law on the use of evidence from a dead suspect under U.S. law.
-For more information about the Miranda case and rights, see Miranda Rights: What Happens If The Police Don't Read Your Rights.
+For more information about the Miranda case and rights, see When Police Violate the Miranda Rule and Exceptions to the Miranda Rule.

 Under most circumstances, when police want to question a person who is in custody, they must first give that person the familiar Miranda warning that they have a right to remain silent, that anything they say will be used against them in court, and that they have the right to an attorney.
 The Miranda warning notifies a person of his right not to incriminate himself under the Fifth Amendment to the Constitution.
 A suspect who is arrested and held in a hospital for treatment is clearly in custody, meaning he is not free to go, so he would be entitled to a Miranda warning before questioning under normal circumstances.

 Assuming that a suspect dies after answering questions without a Miranda warning, any evidence he gave to authorities, including evidence implicating an accomplice, could be ruled inadmissible by a court.
 The constitutional right not to incriminate oneself calls for this serious penalty for a violation of a person’s Miranda rights.